 A customer comes to your online store, fills up a shopping cart, then leaves with no explanation.
 When things seemed to be going so well, why did they give up and go?

 It’s easy for a store owner to feel helpless about this perplexing problem.
-But while upwards of 75% of shopping carts are abandoned, there’s a lot you can do to encourage shoppers to actually finish the checkout process.
+But there’s a lot you can do to encourage shoppers to actually finish the checkout process.

 In this article we’ll discuss seven common reasons customers leave online stores without making a purchase, and propose some solutions for improving your shoppers’ experiences and closing more sales.

 1. You don’t offer free shipping—or your shipping is too slow

 More than half of all shopping carts are abandoned because shipping is too expensive.
 That’s why for years, free shipping has been the gold standard for ecommerce (9 out of 10 consumers say that free shipping is their number one consideration when shopping online).

 But free shipping that takes 10-14 business days may not cut it anymore.
 Now, customers are factoring in the speed of shipping too—and they want their packages quickly.
 Researchers are finding that offering one-day shipping or same-day shipping can be a major incentive for picky customers, even if it costs extra.
 You can also think about offering local pickup or local delivery in your store.

 Free shipping may increase sales, but that doesn’t mean it will increase profits, unless you’re careful.
 If you’re hesitant to offer free shipping because of the costs, consider placing a minimum order amount (say, free shipping on orders over $50).
 A threshold like this works because of the well-studied psychology of online shopping: we’re actually very willing to spend more money than we intended if that means we qualify for free shipping.